lionelmsango/defender-for-endpoint-lab/README.md

 ---

 ## Lessons Learned

-**Windows 11 25H2 requires manual MDE Sense Client installation.** Microsoft removed the Defender for Endpoint Sense Client from the base Windows 11 image starting with 24H2.
-If you try to onboard a 25H2 or later VM without first running `DISM /online /Add-Capability /CapabilityName:Microsoft.Windows.Sense.Client~~~~`, the onboarding script will execute without error but the device won't appear in the portal.
-This isn't documented in the onboarding wizard itself, which cost me about an hour of troubleshooting before finding the Microsoft support article.

 **Defender for Business is not Defender for Endpoint Plan 2.** This limitation became apparent when searching for Attack Surface Reduction rules, custom detection rules, and advanced hunting features.
 They simply don't exist in the Defender for Business portal.
 The product is intentionally simplified for SMB environments.
 For a portfolio project targeting enterprise IT admin roles, this means the project demonstrates endpoint protection and alert investigation, but not the advanced threat hunting capabilities that larger organisations rely on.
 Worth knowing before claiming "full MDE experience" on a resume.